mochang2/info-sec/info-sec-project/03-blind-sqlinjection-setting/README.md

 -----------

 ### 1. Define a model and applying changes to databases
-Insert these codes models.py under 'posts' app
+Insert these codes into models.py under the 'posts' app

     class Post(models.Model):
         # id : auto created field